Gallium scan: Common indications

-Note that all of these conditions are also seen in PET scans using the gallium-68.
+Note that all of these conditions are also seen in PET scans using gallium-68.

 Technique

 The main (67Ga) technique uses scintigraphy to produce two-dimensional images.
 After the tracer has been injected, images are typically taken by a gamma camera at 24, 48, and in some cases, 72, and 96 hours later.
 Each set of images takes 30–60 minutes, depending on the size of the area being imaged.
 The resulting image will have bright areas that collected large amounts of tracer, because inflammation is present or rapid cell division is occurring.
 Single-photon emission computed tomography (SPECT) images may also be acquired.
 In some imaging centers, SPECT images may be combined with computed tomography (CT) scan using either fusion software or SPECT/CT hybrid cameras to superimpose both physiological image-information from the gallium scan, and anatomical information from the CT scan.

 A common injection dose is around 150 megabecquerels.
 Imaging should not usually be sooner than 24 hours as high background at this time produces false negatives.
 Forty-eight-hour whole body images are appropriate.
 Delayed imaging can be obtained even 1 week or longer after injection if bowel is confounding.
 SPECT can be performed as needed.
 Oral laxatives or enemas can be given before imaging to reduce bowel activity and reduce dose to large bowel; however, the usefulness of bowel preparation is controversial.

 10% to 25% of the dose of gallium-67 is excreted within 24 hours after injection (the majority of which is excreted through the kidneys).
-After 24 hours the principal excretory pathway is colon.
+After 24 hours the principal excretory pathway is the colon.
 The "target organ" (organ that receives the largest radiation dose in the average scan) is the colon (large bowel).

 In a normal scan, uptake of gallium is seen in wide range of locations which do not indicate a positive finding.
 These typically include soft tissues, liver, and bone.
 Other sites of localisation can be nasopharyngeal and lacrimal glands, breasts (particularly in lactation or pregnancy), normally healing wounds, kidneys, bladder and colon.